Huegoxaga/notes/java/android.md

-# Andriod Development with Java
+# Android Development with Java

 ## Introduction

+- Android is a mobile operation system based on a modified version of the Linux Kernel
+- Linux OS defines the basic file system, I/O, and low level hardware interface for mobile devices and Android provides the user interface or service level access
-- Andriod Studio is the IDE for Andriod App Development
+- Android Studio is the IDE for Android App Development
-- Andriod SDK is provided by various versions of SKD platforms.
+- Android SDK is provided by various versions of SKD platforms.
 Each marjor platform version has a name.
-E.g. `Andriod 10.9` is called `Q`.
+E.g. `Android 10.9` is called `Q`.
 - Each SDK platform version is associated with an API level, API level is used to determined the apps compatibility.

 ## Setup